nardoayala/hugo-floppy/README.md

 feed of your website.
 You can set the new front matter `nofeed` for this content.
 It's a boolean, you could use either `true` or `false`.

 If you want to modify the `index.xml` layout.
-Copy the Vitae layout from `hugo-vitae/layouts/index.xml` to your Hugo site root directory into the folder `layouts/` and change it the way you want.
+Copy the Floppy layout from `hugo-floppy/layouts/index.xml` to your Hugo site root directory into the folder `layouts/` and change it the way you want.

 ## Credits